 In our current research, we have enhanced the use of integration rules using assurance points and recovery actions.
-An assurance point (AP) is defined as a process execution correctness guard as well as a potential rollback point during the recovery process [36, 39].
+An assurance point (AP) is defined as a process execution correctness guard as well as a potential rollback point during the recovery process [37,39].
 Given that concurrent processes do not execute as traditional transactions in a service-oriented environment, inserting APs at critical points in a process is important for checking consistency constraints and potentially reducing the risk of failure or inconsistent data.
 An AP also serves as a milestone for backward and forward recovery activities.
 When failures occur, APs can be used as rollback points for backward recovery, rechecking pre-conditions relevant to forward recovery.
+The work in [37,39] has developed a prototype of APs using the Process Modeling Language (PML) described in [27,28].

-- An AP is defined as: AP = <apld, apParameters, IRpre?, IRpost?>, where: - aplD is the unique identifier of the AP - apParameters is a list of critical data items to be stored as part of the AP, - IRpre is an integration rule defining a pre-condition, - IR{post} is an integration rule defining a post-condition, - IR{cond} is an integration rule defining additional application rules.
+An AP is defined as: $AP = \langle \mathsf{apld}, \mathsf{apParameters}^, \mathsf{IRpre}^, \mathsf{IRpost}^ \rangle$, where: - aplD is the unique identifier of the AP

+- apParameters is a list of critical data items to be stored as part of the AP, - IRpre is an integration rule defining a pre-condition, - IRpost is an integration rule defining a post-condition,

+- IRcond is an integration rule defining additional application rules.
 In the above notation, indicates 0 or more occurrences, while ? indicates zero or one optional occurrences.

-IR{pre} , IR{post} , and IR{cond} are expressed in the integration rule format introduced in Figure 2, where the eventName is the name of the assurance point that triggers the rule.
-For IR{pre} and IR{post} , a constraint C is always expressed in a negative form (not(C)).
+IRpre, IRpost, and IRcond are expressed in the integration rule format introduced in Figure 2, where the eventName is the name of the assurance point that triggers the rule.
+For IRpre and IRpost, a constraint C is always expressed in a negative form (not(C)).
 The action of a rule is invoked if the pre or post condition is not true, invoking a recovery action or an alternative execution path.
 If the specified action is a retry activity, then there is a possibility for the process to execute through the same pre or post condition a second time.
+In such a case, 12 Susan D. Urban, Le Gao, Rajiv Shrestha, and Andrew Courter

-In such a case, IR{pre} and IR{post} rules support the specification of a second action to invoke a different recovery procedure the second time through.
+IRpre and IRpost rules support the specification of a second action to invoke a different recovery procedure the second time through.